 The Emirates Mars Mission (known as "Hope" or EMM) also aims to learn more about the Martian atmosphere, in particular how and why oxygen and hydrogen are escaping the planet.

 Beyond that, China wants to use the Tianwen-1 mission as a step towards a mission in 2030 that would bring back samples of rock and soil from Mars to Earth.

 Tianwen-1's orbiter, or probe, is carrying 13 "payloads."
 A payload can be a communications or Earth observation satellite, but in this case the payload is the mission's instruments.

 For instance, there's a remote sensing camera and a ground penetrating radar.

 Once the lander and rover detach from the probe and land on the surface of Mars, additional instruments include a subsurface penetrating radar (SPR).

 As the name suggests, the SPR's main scientific objective is to investigate the Martian soil below the surface of the planet to determine its thickness and make-up.

 Tianwen-1 includes a probe that will orbit Mars and a lander that will search for subsurface water on the planet

 The rover weighs around 200 kilograms (about 440 pounds).
-It will be powered by solar panels, which may be impeded by a potential landing in the planet's northern hemisphere — landing at the equator would be better for solar power.
+It will be powered by solar panels.
+Power would be impeded by a landing in the planet's northern hemisphere — landing at the equator is better for solar power.